 Site and Soil: Olives like a warm, protected location with 1/2 day to full sun and well drained soil.

-Pollination Requirements: Cailletier Olive Tree is self-fertile, though crops will likely be heavier with another variety nearby.
+Pollination Requirements: Self-fertile, though crops will likely be heavier with another variety nearby.
 Olives are wind pollinated and should be planted no more than 20 ft. apart.
 You can assist pollination by moving pollen from flower to flower with a small brush.

 Bearing Age: 1-2 years after planting